OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 ### Using Subroutines

-Subroutines in OpenC3 scripting are first class citizens.
+Subroutines in COSMOS scripting are first class citizens.
 They can allow you to perform repetitive tasks without copying the same code multiple times and in multiple different test procedures.
 This reduces errors and makes your test procedures more maintainable.
 For example, if multiple test procedures need to turn on a power supply and check telemetry, they can both use a common subroutine.
 If a change needs to be made to how the power supply is turned on, then it only has to be done in one location and all test procedures reap the benefits.
 No need to worry about forgetting to update one.
 Additionally using subroutines allows your high level procedure to read very cleanly and makes it easier for others to review.
 See the Subroutine Example example.

 ## Example Test Procedures